 If you train again before you are ready, you’ll be piling damage on top of damage.
 This is what can eventually lead to “overtraining.”
 As your immune system spends more and more time in a suppressed state, you are increasingly likely to get sick.

-Remember: everything from your current stress level to that mug of coffee (AKA stress in a cup) can acutely impact your heart rate variability.
+Remember: everything from your current stress level to that mug of coffee (aka stress in a cup) can acutely impact your heart rate variability.
 Therefore, the most reliable way to measure this is by taking an average throughout the day or, better yet, recording it first thing in the morning.
-If you want the most useful HRV data, then be sure to wear your fitness tracker overnight!
+If you want the most useful HRV data, then be sure to wear your fitness tracker overnight.

-How to track HRV
+How to track heart rate variability

 Most trackers will give you an indication of whether your HRV is good or something to worry about.
 Generally, 0-50ms is considered unhealthy, 50-100ms is considered “compromised,” and 100+ms is considered healthy.
 However, this is highly personal.